nodesource/distributions/README.md

 **Node.js v6.x**:

-* NOTE: If you are using Ubuntu Precise or Debian Wheezy, you might want to read about [running Node.js >= 4.x on older distros](https://github.com/nodesource/distributions/blob/master/OLDER_DISTROS.md).
+* NOTE: If you are using Debian Wheezy, you might want to read about [running Node.js >= 4.x on older distros](https://github.com/nodesource/distributions/blob/master/OLDER_DISTROS.md).

 ```sh
 # Using Ubuntu